-- The most popular and well-attended event is the Notting Hill Carnival, which takes place on the last Saturday and Sunday of August.
-This colorful celebration of London's Caribbean communities dates back to 1964 and features live music, dancing, vibrant parades, steel bands, and classic Caribbean street food including jerk chicken and fried plantains.
+- The most popular and well-attended event is Notting Hill Carnival, which takes place each August during the Bank Holiday weekend.
+This colorful celebration of London's Caribbean communities dates back to 1959 and features live music, dancing, vibrant parades, steel bands, and classic Caribbean street food, including jerk chicken and fried plantains.

 - Summer Opening of Parliament: During the parliament's summer recess, U.K. residents and overseas visitors can buy tickets to tour the historic houses of Parliament from August to September.

 - Summer Opening of Buckingham Palace: Peek inside the Queen's London residence and explore the State Rooms, the Queen's Gallery, and the Royal Mews all month long.

-- Great British Beer Festival: This celebration of British beer takes place at Olympia from August 7 to 11, 2018, and showcases over 900 real ales, ciders, and perries, along with a wine and gin bar, street food, entertainment, and live music.
+- Great British Beer Festival: This celebration of British beer takes place in Olympia each August, and showcases over 1,000 real ales, ciders, and perries, along with a wine and gin bar, street food, entertainment, and live music.

-- Carnaval del Pueblo: This annual festival takes place in Brockwell Park in southeast London and is Europe's largest outdoor Latin American event, which takes place Sunday, August 5, 2018.
+- Carnaval del Pueblo: This lively annual festival takes place in Burgess Park in south London and is Europe's largest outdoor Latin American event.

 - Camden Fringe Festival: Launched in 2006 as an alternative to the Edinburgh Festival, this annual arts event runs for four weeks and takes place across a number of eclectic venues in Camden, London.

-- London Mela: This free one-day event is a celebration of Asian culture, creativity, music, and food at Southall Park on August 18 and 19, 2018.
+- London Mela: This free two-day family-friendly event is a celebration of Asian culture, creativity, music, and food at Southall Park.

-- Football Season: The football (soccer) season runs from August through May, so you can catch one of the first games of the season for teams like Arsenal, Chelsea, and West Tottenham Hotspur.
+- Football Season: The football (soccer) season runs from August through May, so you can catch one of the first games of the season for teams like Arsenal and Chelsea.

-- Kid's Week at West End Theatres: During the last two weeks of August, you can take the children under age 16 for free (with paid adult admission) to the West End and enjoy free tickets to see some of London's top shows.
+- Kid's Week at West End Theatres: During the month of August, you can take the children under age 16 for free (with paid adult admission) to the West End to see some of London's top shows.